dkvz/majorsetbe/_resources/doc/wp_forms/Notes.md

 **YOU SHOULD OBVIOUSLY TEST THE FORM**

 ## Styling
-I'm going to put the styling for wp-forms alongside the other input and form related styling, so I'm not creating a new folder in "plugins".
+- Go into WP Forms settings, and enable only "base styles".

+-> I then created a new folder and style file in sass/plugins.